The following articles were written by Dr. Marc Halpern

 Here is an analogy to help you understand how ama is formed.
 Imagine that there is a fire inside your stomach.
 Think of a campfire.
 If the fire is weak, it cannot burn up the wood put on it.
 Instead, the wood smolders and begins to smoke.
 In the end, charred bits are left and the wood is not efficiently turned into ash.

-In addition, Panchakarma has a profound effect on stabilzing the mind and emotions, restoring mental calm, helping to clear out and overcome deep seated unresolved emotion.
-This paves the way for becomming reunited with the pure essence of Being and union with the Divine.
+In addition, Panchakarma has a profound effect on stabilizing the mind and emotions, restoring mental calm, helping to clear out, and overcome deep seated unresolved emotion.
+This paves the way for becoming reunited with the pure essence of Being and union with the Divine.

 Shirodhara is a unique therapy where the client lies down upon a massage table with their eyes covered.
-Then, a specially prepared warm herbal oil is poured in a thin steady stream through a spicket directly onto the forehead and sixth chakra.
+Then, a specially prepared warm herbal oil is poured in a thin steady stream through a spigot directly onto the forehead and sixth chakra.
 This blissful therapy purifies the mind, alleviates anxiety, reduces headaches and expands awareness.
-Shirodhara can be administered by itself or as part of a Pancha Karma regime.
+Shirodhara can be administered by itself or as part of a Panchakarma regime.

 Swedana is a full-body steam therapy.
 Special herbs are fused into the steam and together the heat and herbs dilate the channel systems of the body allowing the stored ama to move back into the digestive system.

 Once all of the ama is back in the digestive system, the next phase is to eliminate it from the body.
 This is achieved by the administration of a purgative to cleanse the small intestine and herbal enemas to cleanse the colon.
-A special form of cleansing is applied to the sinuses called nasya.
+A special form of cleansing, called nasya, is applied to the sinuses.
 Following the application of oil and heat over the sinuses, the herbal oils are administered directly into the nasal passages.
-This procedure not only eliminates ama but is helpful in the treatment of chronic allergic sinusitis and sinus headaches.
+This procedure not only eliminates ama, but is also helpful in the treatment of chronic allergic sinusitis and sinus headaches.

 In this age of modern medicine, preventive medicine has become a well-respected concept.
 Over the last 20 years, the general public and the allopathic establishment have evolved to a place of recognizing the importance of prevention.

 Prior to the mid 1970's, the term, "preventive medicine" was rarely heard in traditional circles.
 The concept was relegated to a small subculture of free-thinking individuals who were into "organic living.”
 Eventually the wisdom of this simple philosophy could not be denied.
-Quickly interest grew and preventive medicine entered the mainstream.
-More and more articles appeared in magazines such as Time , Prevention, and Newsweek, and numerous best-selling books appeared on the market, each claiming to keep an individual eternally healthy through proper health practices, including diet, vitamins, and other substances like apple cider vinegar.
+Interest quickly grew and preventive medicine entered the mainstream.
+More and more articles appeared in magazines such as Time, Prevention, and Newsweek.
+Numerous best-selling books appeared on the market, each claiming to keep and individual eternally healthy through proper health practices, such as diet, vitamins, and other substances like apple cider vinegar.

 One of the pioneers in preventive medicine was a medical researcher named Hans Selye, who rocked the traditional medical establishment with his book, The Stress of Life.
-Published in the 1950's, this book by Selye charted the body’s reactions to stress and was able to produce a model for stress as an important, overlooked cause of disease.
-His research was well documented and established that stress fatigues the body’s physiological homeostatic mechanisms causing the body to malfunction and create disease.
+Published in the 1950s, this book by Selye charted the body’s reactions to stress, and was able to produce a model for stress as an important and overlooked cause of disease.
+His research was well documented, and established that stress fatigues the body’s physiological homeostatic mechanisms, causing the body to malfunction and create disease.
 He implicated arthritis, cancer and connective tissue disorders (i.e. fibromyalgia, Lupus, etc.) as stress responses by the body.
 This naturally challenged the medical approach of looking for pathogenic organisms as the cause and drug treatment as the cure.
 Mr. Selye did not suggest treatment--he simply addressed the effect of stress.
 Since then, many ideas have emerged on how to keep the damaging effects of stress from affecting our lives.

 The second concept involves preventing the effects of stress from harming us.
-This has led to the use of a wide assortment of nutritional products, including stress vitamins (mostly B-vitamins), antioxidants (which decrease cellular destruction and aging), micro nutrient support (kelp, Blue Green Algae) and other nutrient support.
-This approach has created a new multibillion-dollar industry intent upon selling the public the idea that the only way to stay healthy is to take these products.
-There is merit to this approach and certainly, to some degree, these products do work; but their effectiveness is limited.
+This has led to the use of a wide assortment of nutritional products, including stress vitamins (mostly B-vitamins), antioxidants (which decrease cellular destruction and aging), micronutrient support (kelp, blue-green algae) and other nutrient support.
+This approach has created a new multi-billion dollar industry intent upon selling the public the idea that the only way to stay healthy is to take these products.
+There is certainly merit to this approach, and to some degree these products do work, but their effectiveness is limited.

 The third method involves purifying our bodies as a way of keeping environmental poisons (pesticides, heavy metals, industrial chemicals, hormones, etc.) from harming us.
 This has led to the expansion of the organic health food and water purification industries.
 In addition, many new products are on the market to help us remove toxins from our bodies.
-Most of these are herbal alteratives (blood and liver purifiers) and purgatives or laxatives to cleanse the colon.
-Pancha Karma, the Ayurvedic science of purification also addresses these toxins, as well as toxins created internally through the poor digestion of food.
+Most of these are herbal alternatives (blood and liver purifiers) and purgatives or laxatives to cleanse the colon.
+Panchakarma, the Ayurvedic science of purification, also addresses these toxins, as well as toxins created internally through the poor digestion of food.

-The fourth method, although probably the least favorite of society as a whole, is perhaps the most important of all.
+The fourth method is perhaps the most important of all, although it may be the least favorite in society today.
 It involves looking at our lifestyle and recognizing how our choices about how we live and act are producing stress, which is slowly killing us.
 This subject takes the discussion away from how to manage stress and enters into the subject of how to prevent it.
 Of course, some stress is a part of being alive.
 As Hans Selye points out, without it our bodies could not grow stronger.
 Stress challenges our bodies.
 If we rise to the challenge, we usually become stronger as a result.
 So, while it may not be practical to remove all stress from our lives, much of it is self-generated and therefore unnecessary.
 It is on this subject that Ayurveda speaks most directly.